 The Central Y program meets every Monday in the Manchester Room at the Central Y from 5:30-6:30 pm.
 Our first meeting is October 17.
 The annual fee is $20 for YMCA Members.

-Register for the Youth in Government program at the Y of your choice at either the Central or Davis Y Service Desk or online (see below).
+Register for the Youth in Government program at the Y of your choice at either the Central or Davis Y Service Desk or online (later this summer).

 Nikki Murray, Davis Family YMCA Youth & Teen Coordinator